mp-se/kegmon/src_docs/source/hardware.rst

 I used the following wires in the network cable to connect to each base.
 I used the combinator board to hook up all the cables from the load cells.
 You dont need that but I found it easier to keep track of what goes where.
-The base is quite thin so I cannot fit an RJ45 connector on the board or this would be an option.
-In that case this tables would probably not be valid (I have not checked that option).
+The base is quite thin so I cannot fit an RJ45 connector on the board so i'm connecting the cable wires directly to the combinator board.

 .. list-table:: CAT Wiring
    :header-rows: 1